ohkami-rs/anysc-rustls/README.md

       [`glommio`](https://github.com/DataDog/glommio),
       etc. )

-3. Depending on the use case, activate the inheritied features:
+3. Depending on the use case, enable some inheritied features:

     - `aws-lc-rs`
     - `aws_lc_rs`